 SEACE2021 encourages academics and scholars to meet and exchange ideas and views in a forum stimulating respectful dialogue.
 Like our long-running events elsewhere in the world, our first in Southeast Asia will afford an exceptional opportunity for renewing old acquaintances, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.

-We look forward to welcoming to Singapore scholars from across Southeast Asia and around the world for what is sure to be a great conference.
+We look forward to welcoming scholars from across Southeast Asia and around the world for what is sure to be a great conference.

 – The SEACE2021 Organising Committee

 Lam Peng Er, East Asian Institute, National University of Singapore, Singapore